TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - No GitHub-wide outages or availability disruptions are modeled.
 - All attempted accesses are assumed to reach the platform successfully.

-This assumption is necessary to focus evaluation on **routing feasibility, and detectability**, rather than on external reliability engineering concerns that are unrelated to covert signaling structure.
+This assumption is necessary to focus evaluation on **routing feasibility and detectability**, rather than on external reliability engineering concerns that are unrelated to covert signaling structure.

 ### Consequence
 Under this assumption: